-Amantadine, rimantadine, and oseltamivir are administered orally.
-Amantadine and rimantadine are available in tablet or syrup form, and oseltamivir is available in capsule or oral suspension form.
-Zanamivir is available as a dry powder that is self-administered via oral inhalation by using a plastic device included in the package with the medication.
+Oseltamivir is administered orally in capsule or oral suspension form.
+Zanamivir is available as a dry powder that is selfadministered via oral inhalation by using a plastic device included in the package with the medication.
 Patients will benefit from instruction and demonstration of correct use of this device.